vanshika89/SEO-Tool/README.md

-//a Search Engine Optimisation Tool to analyse live webpages.
+# SEO
-//coding in Python 3.7
+a Search Engine Optimisation Tool to analyse live webpages coding in Python 3.7